Chemical engineering: Recent progress

 Advancements in computer science found applications for designing and managing plants, simplifying calculations and drawings that previously had to be done manually.
 The completion of the Human Genome Project is also seen as a major development, not only advancing chemical engineering but genetic engineering and genomics as well.
 Chemical engineering principles were used to produce DNA sequences in large quantities.

 Concepts

-Chemical engineering involves the application of several principles.
-Key concepts are presented below.

 Plant design and construction

 Chemical engineering design concerns the creation of plans, specifications, and economic analyses for pilot plants, new plants, or plant modifications.
 Design engineers often work in a consulting role, designing plants to meet clients' needs.
 Design is limited by several factors, including funding, government regulations, and safety standards.
 These constraints dictate a plant's choice of process, materials, and equipment.

 Plant construction is coordinated by project engineers and project managers, depending on the size of the investment.
 A chemical engineer may do the job of project engineer full-time or part of the time, which requires additional training and job skills or act as a consultant to the project group.
 In the USA the education of chemical engineering graduates from the Baccalaureate programs accredited by ABET do not usually stress project engineering education, which can be obtained by specialized training, as electives, or from graduate programs.
 Project engineering jobs are some of the largest employers for chemical engineers.